 Alpha Sigma Phi does not charge annual membership dues.
 In addition, new groups do not pay to attend January leadership programs (registration cost and travel provided for eight total officers) and do not pay any insurance cost for their first year.
 Further insurance discounts are available through our Annual Report.

 The Fraternity is fortunate to have a lower four-year average of membership fees than more than 90 percent of the other national fraternities and our per-man insurance rate has dropped for 7 consecutive years because of a good health and safety record.

-The total lifetime membership fees owed to start an Alpha Sigma Phi chapter is $700 or 12 monthly payments of $62.
-If someone wishes to pay in full, a $44 discount is provided.
+The total lifetime membership fees owed to start an Alpha Sigma Phi chapter is $750 or 15 monthly payments of $50.
 Should someone not get initiated, all but $250 is refundable.